delta-jrm/Trivial-Assassin/README.md

 I won't sugar coat this, *Trivial Assassin* was quite the programming journey to go through.
 Because I had the earlier version, I thought this would be a cakewalk to integrate NLP.
 Was it?
 NO!
 There are still so many difficulties.
-Here's my list of greivances with the current application.
+Here's my list of grievances with the current application.

 * Sometimes, the wikipedia api I'm using doesn't catch the subsections.
 Often times, this renders every document in the keyword corpus not having a single occurence of an answer show up in TF-IDF.